Eltoney/Boolean-Calculator/README.md

 # Boolean-Algebra
-This project do some boolean operation on numbers and functions
+This project do some boolean operations on numbers and functions